Best Value Procurement

 The University shall conduct all procurement activities in a manner which assures that all procurement of goods or services provides best value to the University.
 Best value means the optimum combination of economy and quality that is the result of fair, efficient, and practical procurement decision-making and which achieves the University’s procurement objectives.
 All procurement of goods or services shall be made using a method which results in best value to the University, including but not limited to:

 - group purchasing programs;

 and shall be awarded based on those criteria which provide best value to the University.
-The procurement methods and selection criteria used in the solicitation and award of procurement transactions shall be determined by the University’s Procurement Services Department in accordance with all applicable federal, state and local laws, rules and regulations.
+The procurement methods and selection criteria used in the solicitation and award of procurement transactions shall be determined by the University’s Procurement and Contract Services Department in accordance with all applicable federal, state and local laws, rules and regulations.